 A majority of the members who are eligible to vote must be present in order for any vote to count.
 Members who are present by electronic means are eligible to vote.

 - Only parent members and the community representative member are entitled to vote.
 Only parent members may vote for officer positions.

-- For all votes, in relation to parent membership or otherwise, a motion is approved when there is a vote of at least 50% plus 1 in favour of the motion by the majority of the voting members present.
+- For all votes, in relation to parent membership or otherwise, a motion is approved when there is a vote of more than 50% in favour of the motion.

 - Voting members who are present by electronic means are entitled to vote.